wwyc/Query-Engine-Web-App/UI.md

 Explanation / Intructions on how to build and launch UI:

 ### (I) Course Explorer:
-1Section explorer
+1) Section explorer
 - Purpose: render a table of sections according to filter chosen by clients
 - Procedure:
-client can choose one or two or all of the three filters to get sections information: department, course number(courses id), courses title (once you choose the department, course number and course title will render corresponding available course number and title in given department)
+Step 1)  Client may select a value from one or more of the given drop down menus (Department/Course number/Instructor) Step 2)  Client must select the same Section Filters as chosen in Step 1 (Department/Course number/Instructor) Step 3)  Clicking submit will render corresponding requested data)

 2)Course explorer
 - Purpose:render a table of courses according to filter choose by clients